Hardlymoving writes about do-it-yourself automobile maintenance on various makes and models.

 2. Pressurize the system.
 Release air pressure from the air compressor to the fuel injector canister.
 The air pressure gauge should read between 50 to 60 psi.

 3. Open the air pressure valve.
 The air pressure gauge should drop slightly.

 Start the Engine and Let It Run Until the Fuel Runs Out

-1. Start the engine and checks for any leaks.
-If leaks detected anywhere, immediately shut off the car, identify the leak's source, fix the problem and re-start the engine.
+1. Start the engine and check for any leaks.
+If leaks are detected anywhere, immediately shut off the car, identify the leak's source, fix the problem, and re-start the engine.